JamesSkemp/words/content/post/review-still-life-2005.md

 +++
 title = "Review: Still Life (2005)"
-summary = "The following is a review of Still Life (2005), available for PC on Steam." draft = false comments = false date = "2014-07-29T19:14:03-05:00"
+description = "The following is a review of Still Life (2005), available for PC on Steam." draft = false comments = false date = "2014-07-29T19:14:03-05:00"